skidder/streammarker/README.md

 # StreamMarker

-[StreamMarker](https://www.streammarker.com/) is a complete system for measuring, recording, and view environment readings.
+[StreamMarker](https://www.streammarker.com/) is a complete system for measuring, recording, and viewing environment readings.
 These currently consist of:
  * Soil Temperature
  * Soil Moisture
  * Atmospheric Temperature